quentinsf/qhue/README.md

     pip install qhue

 You may want to check [GitHub](https://github.com/quentinsf/qhue) for the latest version of the module, and of this documentation.
 The very latest code is likely to be on [the 'develop' branch](https://github.com/quentinsf/qhue/tree/develop).

+Please note that Qhue, from version 2.0 onwards, expects Python 3 or later.
+If you still need to support Python 2, you should use an earlier version of Qhue.

 ## Examples

 Note: These examples assume you know the IP address of your bridge.
 See [the 'Getting Started' section of the API docs](http://www.developers.meethue.com/documentation/getting-started) if you need help in finding it.
 I've assigned mine a static address of 192.168.0.45, so that's what you'll see below.

 They also assume you have experimented with the API before, and so have a user account set up on the bridge, and the username stored somewhere.
-If not, see the section below entitled 'Creating a user'.
+This is easy to do, but you will need to read the section below entitled 'Creating a user' before actually trying any of the following.

 OK.
 Now those preliminaries are out of the way...